 The load carrying capacity of existing bridges, culverts, storm water drains, and other structures should also be considered in these evaluations.
 Evaluations may be also necessary to determine the condition of existing pavements for use in the planning or design of improvements to the airport.

 In Pavement Design, the task is to determine the pavement thickness (and composition) required to support a specified aircraft traffic scenario.
-The thickness is dependent upon the strength of the in-situ soil material (the
+The thickness is dependent upon the strength of the in-situ soil material the subgrade, the strength of the pavement layers and the applied loading .

 In Pavement Evaluation, the pavement thickness and composition are known, and the task is to determine the traffic that can operate on the pavement.
 Again, the traffic is defined, in terms of the allowable operations (operations per day, week, month or year) of a combination of aircraft types at a range of loads.
 Clearly, for pavement evaluation, there is an extensive range of possible results because there can be a multitude of combinations of aircraft types, loads and frequency of operation.